reasonml-old/rebel/README.md

 - backend (string): One of "jsoo", "native", "bucklescript".
 - targets ([string]): entry points for reason application.
 Currently only works with bucklescript.
-- ocamlfindDependencies (object) : place to list ocaml packages that work with ocamlfind
+- ocamlfindDependencies (array) : list of ocaml packages that work with ocamlfind

 ### More Info
 **What to put in `gitignore` and `npmignore` when developing a jengaboot compliant project?**